bonevbs/HssMatrices.jl/README.md

 # HssMatrices.jl

 `HssMatrices` is a Julia package for hierarchically semi-separable (HSS) matrices.
-These matrices are a type of hierarchically structured matrices, which often arise in the context of solving PDEs numerically.
-This package is intendend to help users experiment with these matrices and algorithms/arithmetic related to these matrices.
-It implements compression routines, arithmetic as well as helpful routines for clustering and visualization.
+These matrices are a type of hierarchically structured matrices, that arise in the context of solving PDEs numerically, among others. `HssMatrices.jl` is intendend to help users experiment with HSS matrices and related algorithms. `HssMatrices.jl` implements compression routines, HSS arithmetic, as well as helpful routines for clustering and visualization.

 ## Getting started